AccelerationNet/function-cache/README.md

 (foo 3) ;; waits 3s then returns 3
 (foo 1) ;; has timedout, waits 3s then returns 1
 ```

+#### Cache-objects and Names

+Each cached function will have a cache object associated with it in
+special-variable `*{FN-NAME}-CACHE*`.
+You can find a cache object for
+a function name using `find-function-cache-for-name` if necessary.
+In
+most of the api, a function-name or a cache-object should be
+interchangable.

 ### function-cache, thunk-cache, hash-table-function-cache, single-cell-function-cache